bernardphh/500px-APIless/README.md

    - [x] Supporting command-line arguments
    - [ ] Playing slideshow in random order
    - [ ] Making a GUI
-   - [ ] Automatic data analysis
+   - [x] Automatic data analysis: photos, users and notifications
-   - [ ] Sorting a column in the output HTML file is too long to be practical, especially if the table is big (200+ rows).
+   - [x] Sorting a column in the output HTML file is too long to be practical, especially if the table is big (200+ rows).
-         Possible solutions: Break the long html into pages, sort the list before creating html or doing it on a GUI.
+         Usinh jquery's DataTables.

    - [ ] Using multiprocessing (on processing already downloaded data, not on requests to servers)